 Our estimates for the Program's fiscal impact on Medi-Cal were developed based on our understanding of how Medi-Cal will interact with a new public LTSS program in California.
-To support our analysis, we received summarized historical data for fiscal years 2017 through 2021 from DHCS and related divisions.
+To support our analysis, we received summarized historical data for 2017 through 2021 from DHCS and related state agencies.
 However, data was not readily available to support all assumptions required for our analysis, in which case we relied on other publicly available data.

-An assessment of the potential impact of future changes to any federal regulations, executive orders, or state insurance laws that govern Medi-Cal was outside the scope of our analysis.
+An assessment of the potential impact of future changes to any federal statute, executive orders, or state statute, eligibility, or payment rates for Medi-Cal was outside the scope of our analysis.

 In developing our estimate for the Medi-Cal fiscal impact, we used the baseline assumptions underlying our Actuarial Analysis, as described in Section 5.2.
 In particular, we did not revise any of our actuarial assumptions to vary by income level (e.g., 138% of the FPL).
-Further, we did not attempt
+Further, we did not attempt to quantify secondary Program impacts that could influence future Medi-Cal eligibility and expenditures, including, but not limited to, the following: